-Further on down the road, tucked into the usual headwind, I spot the famous Bou Craa phosphate belt.
-Part of Morocco’s motive to grab WS was to get its hands on the largest reserve of phosphate in the world (or so I read in the inter net).
+Further on down the road, tucked in against the usual headwind, I spot the famous Bou Craa phosphate belt.
+Part of Morocco’s motive to grab WS was to get its hands on the largest reserve of phosphate in the world (or so I read in the internet).

 I inspect the half-inch-thick belt and polished rollers.
 If the rozzers caught me looking and taking photos of this they’d flip their lid.
 I was told later it only runs of windless days so the phosphate doesn’t end up like the trees.

-Hold on, I’m going the wrong way if I want to take the new coast road to Tarfaya, not the main N1 desert highway.
+Hold on, I’m going the wrong way if I want to take the new coast road north to Tarfaya, not the main N1 desert highway.
 The Garmin map puts me right.
 It’s a marvel to have routeability in the desert.

 Initially the coast backroad is not so interesting.

 I pull into the lee of a barchan (crescent) dune on its southward march.
 Yes, it’s a new direction now but the headwinds adjust themselves and turn on me again.
 What gets me is why don’t all the barchans end up in Mauritania?
 It’s the mystery of dunes – or maybe the Atlas mountains are a huge reserve of raw rock to grind down into grains.

 Iirc, it was to serve a a route to the Canaries which lay less than 100km northwest, but it didn’t make it past it’s maiden voyage.
 Smells a bit of a fishy insurance job.
 Plus a ferry to Spanish Canaries would bring up all sort of issues with migrants trying to get to Europe.
 Up north, Tan Med port is like Alcatraz.
 So are the Spanish enclaves of Ceuta and Melilla.